KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

 These images can be used to provide a visual representation of each movies.
 By combining both datasets, users can access a rich source of movie-related information that can be employed in a wide range of analyses and projects.

-# Pre-Processing
+# Data Extraction

-The preprocessing of the movie_data_per_year dataset posed several challenges, primarily due to the varying availability of information for each movie.
+Before the preprocessing of our data we needed to [extract and transform into a clean dataframe](https://github.com/KenjiTet/MA2-Kenji-Aymeric-Data-Viz/tree/main/Dataset/data_extraction.ipynb) the bulk data that we found.
+The movie_data_per_year dataset posed several challenges, primarily due to the varying availability of information for each movie.
 Some movies lacked certain fields, such as Metascore or Box_office, particularly for less famous films.
 This inconsistency made it difficult to create a unified and clean DataFrame for further analysis.
 To address this issue, we thoroughly examined the format of each movie entry and assigned NaN values to the missing fields.
 This approach allowed us to maintain a consistent structure while acknowledging the absence of specific data points.

 Another challenge during the preprocessing phase was to link the movie posters from the movie_poster_per_year dataset to the corresponding movies in the movie_data_per_year dataset.
 Matching the posters to the movies based on the poster name was not a straightforward task, as the naming conventions for the poster files might not always align with the movie titles or IMDb IDs.